How to Read Your Tire Pressure Sticker (Door Jamb Guide)

 Where to Find the Tire Pressure Sticker on Your Car

-When you check the sticker, note tire size, load capacity, and any speed-rating recommendations.
-These details guide safe inflation and help you resist overinflation or underinflation that reduces control and efficiency.
+When you find the sticker, note tire size, load capacity, and speed-rating recommendations.
+These details guide safe inflation and help you avoid overinflating or underinflating, both of which reduce control and efficiency.
 Always check pressures when tires are cold, ideally after parking in shade, to get accurate readings.
-Knowing exactly where to find the sticker gives you autonomy over vehicle safety and keeps your tires performing reliably.

 Read Pressures at a Glance: Front, Rear and Spare

-Check the door jamb sticker to compare the separate front and rear pressure recommendations so you set each axle correctly for ideal handling and wear.
-Don’t forget the spare—its pressure is listed too and can lose PSI over time, so verify it before a trip.
+Check the door jamb sticker to find the separate front and rear pressure recommendations, then set each axle correctly for ideal handling and even wear.
+Don’t forget the spare.
+Its pressure is listed too and can drop over time, so verify it before a trip.
 Always read and adjust pressures when the tires are cold, and follow any different values given for normal versus heavy loads.

 Front And Rear Values